PhD (DNSc), The Catholic University, Washington DC;

-As a Nurse Practitioner she has practiced in a variety of settings, including: occupational health, student health, and varied community health centers serving the need of underserved populations in Connecticut and Texas.
+As a nurse practitioner, she has practiced in a variety of settings including: occupational health, student health and various community health centers serving the needs of underserved populations in Connecticut and Texas.